Death Stranding leads the pack of 2020 Game Developers Choice Awards nominees

 Winners in all categories will be honored at the Game Developers Choice Awards (GDCA) ceremony, taking place on Wednesday, March 18, 2020 at 6:30pm at the San Francisco Moscone Center during the 2020 Game Developers Conference and held in conjunction with the Independent Games Festival Awards.

-The 2020 GDCAs will be hosted by Kim Swift, Design Director of EA’s Network Meta.
+The 2020 GDCAs will be hosted by Kim Swift, Game Design Director, Stadia 2P Games.
 Swift is known for her work as a key developer on beloved games fueled by unique gameplay mechanics, including Portal and Left 4 Dead.
-The ceremony is available to attend for all GDC 2020 pass-holders and will be livestreamed at http://twitch.tv/gdc.
+The ceremony is available to attend for all GDC 2020 pass-holders and will be livestreamed on the official GDC Twitch channel.

 Kojima Productions’ Death Stranding secured seven nominations, more than other any other title, as voted by the GDCA’s panel of game creators.
 For its genre-defying journey through a shattered world, the acclaimed title has received nominations for Best Audio, Best Design, the Innovation Award, Best Narrative Game, Best Technology, Best Visual Art and Game of the Year.